RugbyClubRanks/rugbyclubranks.github.io/_posts/2023-09-09-World-Cup-Projections.md

 | Namibia     | 0.7164 |             -69.1397 | 0.0% |
 | Uruguay     | 0.3592 |             -79.5039 | 0% |

 Unfortunately for Italy, this one seems pretty settled.
-France and New Zealand should both advance, but I'm not sure there's any real benefit from winning this pool instead of being the runner up.
+France and New Zealand should both advance, but I'm not sure there's any real benefit from winning this pool instead of being the runner-up.
 Both advance, and would play whoever comes out of the strong pool B. Italy should wind up at third, and qualify for the next tournament, but the nearly 8% chance to advance is not bad given the competition.

 ## Pool B